 The trick is to find the right kind of oil for your skin.You'll see a lot of advice about using castor oil and other types of oils, and that's okay, but for those of us with very clog-prone pores, it's best to stick to hemp or sunflower.
 I'll tell you why.

 Two considerations: comedogenicity and linoleic acid content (these two things are related)

 Comedogenicity refers to the likelihood of a substance to cause clogged pores.
+This relates in part to the proportion of linoleic to oleic acid in the substance.
 Different substances have different comedogenicity ratings.
 If something is rated a 5, it means that it is very likely or almost certain to clog pores.
 If something is rated a 0, then it will not clog pores.
 They figure out these ratings by testing the substances out on bunny ears.
 Not nice, but there you have it.
 Here's an excellent list: comedogenic ratings.